NoLieNoSean/NoNotes/content/Notes/LEC ANA1 33.md

 1 & x=1,
 \end{cases}
 $$
 which is clearly discontinuous.
 So, pointwise convergence does not preserve properties such as continuity.
-However, a stronger form of convergence, called **uniform convergence**, does preserve these properties.
+However, a stronger form of convergence, called **uniform convergence**, does.
+Uniform limits of functions preserve continuity, uniform continuity, integrability, and - with additional hypothesis - differentiability.

 > [!Important] Remark
 > To say $f$ is continuous at a limit point $x$ means